-Even in port, the Master exercises overall responsibility for the safety and security of the ship, including the access of all shore personnel and all cargo-handling activities performed by stevedores or other port / terminal personnel.
-The Master - or, in practice, the chief officer - should be able to control access via a security watch at the gangway and establish a briefing and / or proactive monitoring regime for shore-based staff who require access to the ship for cargo operations.
+Even in port, the master exercises overall responsibility for the safety and security of the ship, including the access of all shore personnel and all cargo-handling activities as performed by stevedores or other port / terminal personnel.
+The master - in practice, the chief officer - should be able to control access via a security watch at the gangway and establish a briefing and / or proactive monitoring regime for shore-based staff who require access to the ship for cargo operations.

-It is the prerogative of the ship's Master and staff to determine when shore personnel are permitted to board.
-This may include delaying the landing of the gangway until the ship's crew are ready to take on their responsibilities in supervising access.
+Therefore, it is the prerogative of the ship's master and staff to determine when shore personnel are permitted to board, which may include delaying the landing of the gangway until such time as the ship's crew are ready to take on their responsibilities in supervising access.

-Permit to Work - Locked access to holds / tanks
+Permit to Work - Locked Access to Holds / Tanks

-While on the ship, shore staff are subject to the jurisdiction of the flag state/Master together with the regulations and standards of the IMO, notably the International Ship Management (ISM) Code and the Safety Management System of the ship established in compliance with the Code.
-Among other things, shore staff must not access holds, tanks or other 'high risk' enclosures other than in accordance with the ship's ISM Safety Management System (SMS), which may include a Permit to Work (PTW) issued on behalf of the Master.
+While on the ship, as introduced above, shore staff are subject to the jurisdiction of the flag state/master together with the regulations and standards of the IMO, notably the International Ship Management (ISM) Code and the Safety Management System of the ship established in compliance with the Code.
+Among other things, shore staff must not access holds, tanks or other 'high risk' enclosures other than in accordance with the ship's ISM Safety Management System (SMS), which may include a Permit to Work (PTW) issued on behalf of the master required to do so.
 It is unlikely that shore staff will understand and adopt the ships PTW systems and the requirements of that document/system need to be translated into understandable actions and restrictions for shore staff.
-This may be by means of supervision, restriction of access, signage or locking access to these spaces until they are considered safe for access.
+This may be by supervision, restriction of access, signage or locking access to these spaces until it is considered safe for access.

-Fatigue management
+Fatigue Management

-International regulation in principle requires ships' masters and other critical staff to prioritize rest to mitigate and manage their fatigue.
-That a ship has recently arrived in port does not remove the need for statutory rest, even where it is expedient to commence cargo operations as soon as possible.
+Measures are established through regulation that, in principle, require ships' masters and other critical staff prioritize rest, to mitigate and manage their fatigue.
+That a ship has recently arrived in port, and the expediency of commencing cargo operations as soon as possible, does not obviate statutory rest.